-Generally, the common shares of the Issuer or of any such affiliate will not constitute taxable Canadian property to a Non-Resident Holder provided that they are listed on a designated stock exchange (which includes the TSX and NYSE) at the time of the disposition, unless, at any particular time during the 60-month period that ends at that time, the following conditions are met concurrently: (i) one or any combination of (a) the Non-Resident Holder, (b) persons with whom the Non-Resident Holder did not deal at arm's length, or (c) partnerships in which the Non-Resident Holder or a person described in (b) holds a membership interest directly or indirectly through one or more partnerships, owned 25% or more of the issued shares of any class or series of the applicable issuer's share capital and (ii) more than 50% of the fair market value of the common shares of such issuer was derived directly or indirectly from one or any combination of (a) real or immovable property situated in Canada, (b) Canadian resource properties (as defined in the Canadian Tax Act), (c) timber resource properties (as defined in the Canadian Tax Act), (c) timber resource properties (as defined in the Canadian Tax Act), (c) timber resource properties (as defined in the Canadian Tax Act), and (d) an option, an interest or right in any of the foregoing property, whether or not such property exists.
+Generally, the common shares of the Issuer or of any such affiliate will not constitute taxable Canadian property to a Non-Resident Holder provided that they are listed on a designated stock exchange (which includes the TSX and NYSE) at the time of the disposition, unless, at any particular time during the 60-month period that ends at that time, the following conditions are met concurrently: (i) one or any combination of (a) the Non-Resident Holder, (b) persons with whom the Non-Resident Holder did not deal at arm's length, or (c) partnerships in which the Non-Resident Holder or a person described in (b) holds a membership interest directly or indirectly through one or more partnerships, owned 25% or more of the issued shares of any class or series of the applicable issuer's share capital and (ii) more than 50% of the fair market value of the common shares of such issuer was derived directly or indirectly from one or any combination of (a) real or immovable property situated in Canada, (b) Canadian resource properties (as defined in the Canadian Tax Act), (c) timber resource properties (as defined in the Canadian Tax Act), and (d) an option, an interest or right in any of the foregoing property, whether or not such property exists.
 Notwithstanding the foregoing, a common share of the Issuer or of any such affiliate may be deemed to be "taxable Canadian property" in certain other circumstances.
-Non-Resident Holders whose common shares of the Issuer or of any such affiliate may be deemed to be "taxable Canadian property" in certain other circumstances.
 Non-Resident Holders whose common shares of the Issuer or of any such affiliate may constitute taxable Canadian property should consult their own tax advisers with respect to their particular circumstances.

-SUPPLEMENTAL PLAN OF DISTRIBUTION
+SUPPLEMENTAL PLAN OF DISTRIBUTION (CONFLICTS OF INTEREST)

-Pursuant to the terms of a distribution agreement, MS&Co. will purchase the Notes from the Bank for distribution to other registered broker-dealers or will offer the Notes directly to investors.
+CIBCWM will purchase the Notes from CIBC at the price to public less the underwriting discount set forth on the cover page of this pricing supplement for distribution to other registered broker-dealers or will offer the Notes directly to investors.

-The Notes sold by MS&Co. to the public will initially be offered at the price to public set forth on the cover page of this pricing supplement.
-MS&Co. will purchase each of the Notes from the Bank at a purchase price equal to the price to public net of a commission of 0.40% of the principal amount of such Notes.
-Any Notes sold by MS&Co. to securities dealers may be sold at an agreed discount to the price to public.
-The price to public for Notes purchased by certain fee-based advisory accounts will be 99.60% of the principal amount of the Notes.
-Any sale of a Note to a fee-based advisory account at a price to public below 100% of the principal amount will reduce the agent's commission specified on the cover page of this pricing supplement with respect to such Note.
-The price to public paid by any fee-based advisory account will be reduced by the amount of any fees assessed by the dealers involved in the sale of the Notes to such advisory account but not by more than 0.40% of the principal amount of the Notes.
+CIBCWM or other registered broker-dealers will offer the Notes at the price to public set forth on the cover page of this pricing supplement.
+CIBCWM may receive a commission of \$4.01 (0.401%) per \$1,000 principal amount of the Notes and may use a portion or all of that commission to allow selling concessions to other dealers in connection with the distribution of the Notes.
+The other dealers may forgo, in their sole discretion, some or all of their selling concessions.
+The price to public for Notes purchased by certain fee-based advisory accounts will be 99.599% of the principal amount of the Notes.
+Any sale of a Note to a fee-based advisory account at a price to public below 100.00% of the principal amount will reduce the agent's commission specified on the cover page of this pricing supplement with respect to such Note.
+The price to public paid by any fee-based advisory account will be reduced by the amount of any fees assessed by the dealers involved in the sale of the Notes to such advisory account but not by more than 0.401% of the principal amount of the Notes.